|

 Every Catholic reiterates this belief every Sunday when he prays the

 Gloria at Mass.
-We proclaim that we worship God the Father and Jesus
+We proclaim that we adore God the Father and Jesus

 Christ who “alone is the Most High” with